Determinants in Quantum Matrix Algebras and Integrable Systems: Quantum determinants in QMA

 \section{Quantum determinants in QMA}

 With any Hecke symmetry\footnote{In this section we mainly deal with Hecke symmetries.
-The corresponding results and formulae for involutive symmetries can be obtained by setting $q=1$.} $R$ we associate the so-called $R$-symmetric and $R$-skew-symmetric algebras of the space $V$ respectively defined by
+The corresponding results and formulae for involutive symmetries can be obtained by setting $q=1$.} $R$ we associate the $R$-symmetric and $R$-skew-symmetric algebras of the space $V$ defined respectively as the following quotients of the free tensor algebra $T(V)$ of the space $V$ :